2i2c-org/team-compass/product-and-services/deliveryflow.md

 At 2i2c, we should always ensure that we are dedicating our skills, people and resources to fully understanding, capturing and responding to our communities’ most pressing needs, separating the signal from the noise and ensuring our efforts are always aligned with the most value with the widest community impact.

-Formerly, insights relevant to product improvements were captured on GitHub as conversations around projects, on Slack as casual conversations, or as emails between community partners and Partnership leads.
-As queries and comments on FreshDesk.
-They could easily get lost.

-## 2. The Ideas board

-Ideas are tracked in [our Roadmaps boards](https://2i2c.productboard.com/folder/MTpOYXZpZ2F0aW9uRm9sZGVyOjExNGJhMzQxLWQwN2EtNDhlNy05MjVlLWZiNTY4OWVmODBmYw==) as well as [our Feature boards](https://2i2c.productboard.com/folder/MTpOYXZpZ2F0aW9uRm9sZGVyOmQ2YmY3ZTVkLTFhY2UtNGU4My1hMDJjLTRmMzhhOGUyZDkxMw==).

-### What is an idea

-Any single insight, or collections of related insights, can give rise to an idea, which is an actionable and well formulated suggestion of a project we may want to look into.
-Ideas are the individual items in the Ideas board.

-What typically is considered an idea that will go into the product’s ideas board:

-- Suggestions from community partners, other customers, partnership discussions, stakeholders, or community members that seem worth doing at some point.
-- Internally-sourced features that form the backbone of what we want to do to achieve our value proposition (e.g. a push towards a self-service interface for customization)
-- Big, strategically important projects spanning a collection of features (These will typically be broken down into multiple Initiatives later)
-- Non urgent user experience shortcomings that are likely to need acting on at some points
-- Technical debt reductions

-What is not an Idea and should not be included in the product backlog:

-Urgent or critical bugs - these will typically be short-cutted to the Build stage and sped through Testing and Release.
-Bugs that can be dealt with in the normal course of community support efforts.
-Day-to day partnership support requests that require relatively rapid response.

-#### Prioritization drivers

-Having a collection of ideas is not very useful if they are all treated equally.
-We need a way to rapidly get a sense of which ideas are likely to produce the most value.

-To that end, each idea should be submitted with a set of drivers, which will help us prioritize our backlog of ideas, and decide which ideas we should look into more closely with a view to potentially implementing them  (see Initiatives).

-- **Impact**: How wide ranging is the impact of this feature on 2i2c or the entities it serves.
-- **Request frequency** (0, 1-4, 5+): how many individual community partners or other customers have mentioned this, or outright requested it.
-The more requests, the more we should pay attention.
-- **Strategic alignment** (Low, Med, High): How close is this idea to the goals of the organization, 	its mission, and value proposition?
-We should always aim to prioritize ideas that are closely aligned with those guiding principles.
-- **Effort** (Low, Med, High): How much effort would this take to implement (relative sizing, very guess-based).

-### Types of idea

-Ideas should be classified as one of the following, each with its own ticket template:

-- **Bug** - Something not working as it should.
-Non critical, not timely.
-- **Feature Request** - An enhancement to our product that has specifically originated from a community partner or other customer.
-The requester who raised it should be noted in the ticket.
-- **Feature Enhancement** - A proposal for improving the functionality of our product
-- **Technical Debt** - An Idea that will reduce our technical debt moving forward
+When it's clear that conversations and insights point towards a particular need, pain point or solution that may be worth capturing and implementing, we use Initiatives as a way of capturing that information.

-## 3. Product Initiatives
+## Product Initiatives

-Initiatives are tracked in [our Roadmaps boards](https://2i2c.productboard.com/folder/MTpOYXZpZ2F0aW9uRm9sZGVyOjExNGJhMzQxLWQwN2EtNDhlNy05MjVlLWZiNTY4OWVmODBmYw==) as well as [our Feature boards](https://2i2c.productboard.com/folder/MTpOYXZpZ2F0aW9uRm9sZGVyOmQ2YmY3ZTVkLTFhY2UtNGU4My1hMDJjLTRmMzhhOGUyZDkxMw==).
+Initiatives are tracked in [our Initiatives Repo](https://github.com/2i2c-org/initiatives/issues) as well as [our Public Roadmap](https://2i2c.org/roadmap).

 Product Initiatives are ideas that we have decided to take a deeper look at, with a view to implementing them to produce value for 2i2c or its communities.
 The Product Lead, in collaboration with any relevant stakeholders and 2i2c’s Leadership team, will normally determine when an idea is worth taking forward to the Initiative stage.

-**Initiatives form the basis of the Product Backlog**, the list of tasks we are or soon expect to be working on.
+**Initiatives form the basis of the Product Roadmap**, the list of tasks we are or soon expect to be working on.
 As such, unlike Ideas, Initiatives are deemed to be “on deck”, requiring stakeholder input to actively triage, scope, and potentially implement.

 **Initiatives within the scope of Product should have a software component, but do not have to be purely about software**, they can and often will contain activities that are complementary to the building of tangible software outputs.
 These could include, but not be limited to, the creation of training materials, copy, content, visual assets, or other non-software activities.
+Initiatives that are related to our platform are labelles as "platform initiatives", whereas initiatives of a more general, non-software specific nature are labelled as "P&S Initiatives".
+Our public roadmap only shows platform initiatives.

 **Initiatives need to be finite and have tangible deliverables.** Indefinite partnership commitments or policy efforts do not fit within the Delivery Flow, and will need to be prioritized and handled at the strategic level.

+**All initiatives default to the status of "Candidate initiative."**  They only officially enter our roadmap when they are promoted to the **"Upcoming P&S Initatives"** status in the [P&S backlog](https://github.com/orgs/2i2c-org/projects/57/views/1).

-## 4. Scoping initiatives
+## Scoping initiatives

 ### Goals

 Scoping an Initiative has two goals:

-1. Defining the specification of an Initiative to ensure a shared and thorough understanding of what needs to be built
+1. Defining the specification of an Initiative to ensure a shared and thorough understanding of what needs to be built, from both an internal and cusstomer perspective (as our initiatives are public).
 2. Establishing the level of effort required to implement it, usually in terms of days or engineering points.
 This task normally falls to the engineers who are most likely to be working on an Initiative’s implementation, and it is up to the Delivery Manager to ensure there is a process in place to carve time for scoping new Initiatives as they hit the backlog.

 The scoping stage requires active involvement and collaboration from a mix of stakeholders, product, designers and engineers, who all contribute their expertise to ensure a shared understanding of the task at hand.
 Scoping an Initiative is not a waterfall process.

-### Activities

-The up-front investment in thoroughly scoping an Initiative pays dividends in maximizing the chances of developing the right solution the first time round.

-Typical activities that may be conducted during the scoping stage include, but are not limited to:

-- UX research
-- Customer research
-- Design sprints
-- Specification writing
-- UX wireframes
-- Prototype building
-- User testing
-- Engineering feasibility assessment
-- Engineering points estimation (a.k.a. hard scoping)
+### Creating a valid initiative

+Initatives are written following a [strict template](https://github.com/2i2c-org/initiatives/blob/main/.github/ISSUE_TEMPLATE/01_new-initiative.yaml) that ensures a minimum acceptable level of detail.
+The **Tech Lead** and **Head of Product** are responsible for ensuring the content of all initiatives on the roadmap meet this minimum level of detail.

+#### Prioritizing initiatives

+Having a collection of candidate initiatives is not very useful if they are all treated equally.
+We need a way to rapidly get a sense of which initiatives are likely to produce the most value.

+To that end, each candidate initiative is evaluated against a set of drivers to decide which should make it to our roadmap:

+- **Impact**: How wide ranging is the impact of this feature on 2i2c or the entities it serves.
+- **Request frequency** : how many individual community partners or other customers have mentioned this, or outright requested it.
+The more requests, the more we should pay attention.
+- **Strategic alignment** : How close is this idea to the goals of the organization, 	its mission, and value proposition?
+We should always aim to prioritize ideas that are closely aligned with those guiding principles.
+- **Effort**: How much effort would this take to implement (relative sizing, very guess-based).
+- **Co-funding interest**: Candidate initiatives that have received a commitment for funding by one or more communities are usually fast-tracked into the Roadmap for accelerated development.
+The ability to co-fund platform initiatives is one of the key benefits of our Premier Membership tier.

 ### Statements of Work (SOWs) and Software Design Documents (SDDs)